 Women’s brains produce better market research

-If we were to cut a brain in half, we would discover a large mass of fibres connecting the right and left hemispheres.
+If we were to cut a brain in half, we would discover a large mass of fibers connecting the right and left hemispheres.
 This connective pathway is known as the corpus callosum.
-It is made up of more than 200m of nerve fibres and acts as a super-highway between the two sides of the brain.
+It is made up of more than 200m of nerve fibers and acts as a super-highway between the two sides of the brain.
 These hemispheres offer very different types of processing.
 The right side of the brain is associated with more holistic and intuitive thinking, while the left is typically concerned with more logical and analytical functions.

 In marketing, and especially in market research, there is a clear need for both types of thinking to be successful.
 Marketers must be able to use both qualitative and quantitative research in combination to generate insight from the market.

 If a marketer uses only qualitative research, for example commissioning a series of focus groups, the results are fuzzy and unrepresentative, and should never be used as the exclusive basis for any marketing strategy.
 At the same time, other marketers are equally compromised by relying on only quantitative data – a major internet panel survey, for example – to understand the market.
 The problem with quantitative research is that it may measure precisely the response of the market, but only to the options presented by the researcher.
 The analysis might provide strong statistical data that variable A is more attractive than variable B, but what if variable C, which was not included in the questionnaire, was the most important one?

 The secret of great market research has always been to start with qualitative research and then use the inductive insight that is generated in a more deductive, quantitative piece of subsequent research.
 It is a simple lesson, but one that evades many senior marketers who appear content to use either one type or the other.